Arizona Diminished Value Claims

 04

-Arizona Diminished Value Law
+How Arizona Courts Have Ruled on Diminished Value

 Farmers Insurance Co. of Arizona v.
 R.B.L.
 Investment Co., 138 Ariz.
 562, 675 P.2d 1381 (Ariz.
 Ct.
 App.
 1983)

-The Arizona Court of Appeals acknowledged that compensation for a negligently damaged motor vehicle may include both the cost of repair and any proven residual reduction in fair market value.
+The Arizona Court of Appeals acknowledged that compensation for a negligently damaged vehicle may include both the cost of repair and any proven residual reduction in fair market value.

 Oliver v.
 Henry, No. 1 CA CV 10 0701 (Ariz.
 Ct.
 App.
 2011)